About

 BEK Forum, Vienna, Austria

 Tan Mu (b.
-1991, Shandong, China; lives and works in the United States) is a contemporary artist whose long-form, research-driven practice explores the hidden architectures shaping contemporary life.
-Working across painting and expanded visual systems, her work engages with technological infrastructures, data systems, cosmic perspectives, and collective memory, constructing a visual language that moves between macro and micro scales.
-Her work approaches these subjects as interconnected structures, where system and sensation, abstraction and lived experience, remain deeply entangled within the human condition.
+1991, Shandong, China; lives and works in the United States) is a contemporary artist whose research-driven practice examines the hidden infrastructures of technology, data, and signal shaping contemporary life.
+Working primarily through painting and visual systems, her work investigates how global structures intersect with human perception and collective memory.

-Combining traditional oil painting with tools of expanded vision, including microscopes, satellite imagery, and scientific visualization, Tan Mu navigates the liminal space between technological history and personal experience.
-She views technology as both an extension of the body and an externalization of memory, creating compositions that interweave embryos, neurons, logic circuits, quantum computers, solar farms, data nodes, and celestial bodies.
-Through this layered imagery, she builds visual bridges between the visible and the invisible, the tactile and the abstract, the systemic and the affective.
+Combining traditional oil painting with expanded visual tools such as microscopes, satellite imagery, and scientific visualization, Tan Mu operates at the intersection of technological history and embodied experience.
+She approaches technology as both an extension of the body and an externalized form of memory, developing compositions that interweave biological, computational, and cosmic structures—from embryos and neurons to logic circuits, quantum computers, data nodes, and celestial bodies.
+Through this layered visual language, her work translates abstract systems into lived experience, bridging the visible and the invisible.

-Tan Mu holds a BFA in Expanded Media from Alfred University, New York (2015), and graduated from the Central Academy of Fine Arts, Beijing in 2011.
-Her work has been exhibited internationally, including solo exhibitions at Peres Projects in Berlin and Milan (2022) and BEK Forum in Vienna (2025).
-She is currently featured in the group exhibition Seeing the Unseen at the ERES Foundation in Munich.
-She has previously participated in group exhibitions at Arario Gallery, Shanghai (2025), Penske Projects, New York (2024), and YveYANG, New York (2023).
-Her work has been widely featured and critically reviewed in international publications such as Artnet News, Mousse Magazine, and Numero Berlin, engaging themes of technology, memory, and visual abstraction.
-Her paintings are held in major private and institutional collections, including the Carmen Thyssen-Bornemisza Collection (Spain), A.R.M.
-Holding Art Collection (United Arab Emirates), The Institute for Electronic Arts (United States), the Central Academy of Fine Arts Collection (Beijing), and the Alfred School of Art and Design Collection (New York).
+Tan Mu holds a BFA in Expanded Media from Alfred University, New York (2015), and graduated from the Central Academy of Fine Arts, Beijing (2011).
+Her work has been exhibited internationally, with solo exhibitions at Peres Projects (Berlin and Milan, 2022) and BEK Forum (Vienna, 2025).
+She has been featured in group exhibitions at the ERES Foundation, Munich; Arario Gallery, Shanghai (2025); Penske Projects, New York; Winter Street Gallery, Martha’s Vineyard (2024); and YveYANG, New York (2023).
+Her work has been critically reviewed by international publications including Artnet News, Mousse Magazine, and Numéro Berlin, and is held in major private and institutional collections.

 Fairs